 Mid-Century Modern is so hot right now.
 This style defines furniture and design elements from the mid-20th century (think Mad Men) or newer products inspired by it.
 The style is simple, with an emphasis on natural elements, contemporary patterns and shapes, and an uncluttered approach to filling a space.
 If you prefer Don Draper to Walter White and crave clean lines, bold colors and retro influences, this is the look for you.

 Shabby Chic incorporates real-life into your space.
 It takes the perfection out of an interior and makes it a little less buttoned-up.
 Elements include well-loved, mismatched furniture (often painted, whitewashed, or repurposed), white and pastel color palettes, and pops of feminine accents and prints (ruffles and flowers).
+Want to throw some vivid linens on your grandmother’s dark wood bed?
+Go for it!
 If you like pretty, unpretentious spaces that feel lived-in and cozy, embrace Shabby Chic.

 Image via One Kin Design

 Industrial style is not concerned with furniture or pieces that are fancy; rather, it’s utilitarian and functional.
-This style includes lots of salvaged elements including metal and worn wood and incorporate an unfinished look filled with pieces that could have been ripped out of an old warehouse or mill.
-If you prefer a scrappy, gritty sort of space, this is all you.
+This style includes lots of salvaged elements including metal and worn wood (the types of wood don’t necessarily even have to match) and incorporate an unfinished look filled with pieces that could have been ripped out of an old warehouse or mill.
+If you prefer a scrappy, gritty sort of space that still has a modern look, this is all you.

 Image Credit: Decoholic